top of page

 2001, series of 8 c-prints, 84 x 69 cm each

-The title refers to Jackson Pollock's infamous response to the question ‘Why don’t you paint nature?’
+The title refers to Jackson Pollock's famous response to the question ‘Why don’t you paint nature?’

 Close